JosephEoff/josepheoff.github.io/_posts/2020-05-03-d43-persistance.md

 I figure the slow sweep speeds were used only with a camera and a long shutter exposure time back in the day.
 You certainly can't tell anything about a signal by eye at 5 seconds per division.

-The [D43 oscillscope camera software](https://github.com/JosephEoff/D43) lets you look at that kind of thing live.
+The [D43 oscilloscope camera software](https://github.com/JosephEoff/D43) lets you look at that kind of thing live.
 Not only that, I rigged the whole thing so that you can use the digitized view on the persisted image as well as storing the digitized measurements made using persistence.

 This is a spectrum analysis made using digitized data from using the persistence mode: